Quickstart: Use the Azure portal to create a virtual network

 10. Select Save.

-11. Select Review + create at the bottom of the screen, and when validation passes, select Create.
+11. Select Review + create at the bottom of the window.
+When validation passes, select Create.

 Create virtual machines